pknell/gitlab-terraform/blog.md

 For the CI/CD server, however, there's only one for all environments--to keep costs down.
-This blog works through the creation of this kind of DevOps architecture (as depicted below), and provides a couple CloudFormation templates to make implementation easier.
+This blog works through the creation of this kind of DevOps architecture (as depicted below), and provides a couple CloudFormation templates to help automate the setup.

 If you work through this entire article, you'll end up with a working example pipeline that deploys an EC2 instance into multiple environments, as